University Library (University of Illinois Urbana-Champaign): Scholarly commons

 Located on the third floor of the Main Library, the Scholarly Commons is a hub for digital and data-based research.
 The space includes software packages and hardware for data visualization, manipulation, and analysis, including ArcGIS, R, and Atlas.ti.
 In addition to tools, many experts staff the Scholarly Commons.
 These experts have experience and knowledge in digitization, metadata creation and schemas, copyright law, statistical analysis, database design, and digital humanities.
 All experts are available to provide consultation to Illinois affiliates needing assistance in their area.
 Additionally, Scholarly Commons staff manage IDEALS, the Library's university repository and host events on a variety of topics, including altmetrics and the non-academic job search.

 Data management series

 The University Library offers multiple workshop sessions on data management.
 These sessions cover file naming, metadata, sharing, storage and permanence.
 All workshops are supplemented with a guide on data management best practices.

 Instructional services

 The University Library offers numerous forms of instruction to its affiliates.

 Subject librarian instruction

-Because every academic unit on the University of Illinois at Urbana-Champaign campus has an affiliated subject librarian, instructors from that area can request their subject librarian teach sessions on library searching, resource evaluation, data management, and information literacy.
+Because every academic unit on the University of Illinois Urbana-Champaign campus has an affiliated subject librarian, instructors from that area can request their subject librarian teach sessions on library searching, resource evaluation, data management, and information literacy.
 The Undergraduate Library also offers instructional sessions for Rhetoric, ESL, and Communication classes.